Home

 However, just because it is the accepted treatment doesn't make it the best treatment.

 Alcoholics anonymous has a poor success rate, at least according to statistics.
 5% of people who attend AA meetings remain abstinent after three years.
+There are many alternatives to AA which claim to have much higher success rates.

 Some have the opposite view that addiction to drink is merely a lack of willpower and a moral weakness.